Fannie Lou Hamer Memorial Garden

 Fannie Lou Hamer

-Celebration.
+.
 The National

-Council for Black Studies
+Council for Black

-spearheaded The Fannie
+The Fannie Lou Hamer

-Change" Project under the
+"Loose Change" Project

-leadership of Dr. Patricia
+Dr. Patricia Reid-Merritt

-Reid-Merritt after being
+after being contacted by

-contacted by former New
+former New Jersey

-Jersey Secretary of State
+Secretary of State Regena

-Regena Thomas to host a
+Thomas to host a Fannie

-Celebration.
+Lou Hamer Celebration.

 Alderwoman Hattie Jordan (Ruleville, MS) Civil Rights Veteran Mrs. Victoria Gray